-Under the Alert Management tab, you can configure the alerts that you want to take effect in case of a battery warning or critical/failure event.
+- View current alert actions settings. - Configure the alerts that you want to take effect in case of a battery warning or critical/failure event.

 BIOS

 Click the BIOS object to manage key features of your system's BIOS.
 Your system's BIOS contains programs stored on a flash memory chipset that control communications between the microprocessor and peripheral devices, such as the keyboard and the video adapter, and other miscellaneous functions, such as system messages.
 The BIOS object action window can have the following tabs, depending on the user's group privileges: